Quirinus/MXLU_Documentation/README.md

 - (claygame) : do we really need 'armor looks' page?
 - Check/update: Are Yshari set items drillable for sockets?
 Check each of the set items; use as many jewels as the size of the item permits.
 Add a note under them if they are, and how many sockets.
 - Check/Add: Can Ring of Pride be cubed with MOs?
 What about (More) Luck or Lottery?
 Can Sigil of the 7 Deadly Sins be cubed for (More) Luck or Lottery recipes?
-- Check/Fix: Is the Yshari Set Sword item type Mystic Sword?
-If not, correct it.
-I also hope all the other Yshari set item names are correct.
 - Add/Update: Quest Reference page with various stuff...
 - Athulua, Strategy / Abilities section needs updating.
-- Add: (CG)- a title for the last 2 check boxes in the quest ref page. which ones exactly
+- Add: (CG)- a title for the last 2 check boxes in the quest ref page. which ones exactly - kor: the names for boxes are left at left of each check boxes. so 'Miscellaneous' and 'Only one instance'.
+Maybe moved the names to right side to be more clear
 - Fix: (kor) New dunc map has wrong location of sigils
-- Add/fix (cg) : check and add the range of barb skill on sssu balanced axe Lacerator as reported by seelenstein here http://goo.gl/L0uOok
-- Add/fix (cg) : check and update flee % on stormhowl bow, reported by mrtawsiti here http://goo.gl/lhCTw5
+- Add/fix (cg) : check and update flee % on stormhowl bow, reported by mrtawsiti here http://goo.gl/lhCTw5 - kor: kambala said its 0.125% but we dont have txt file so quiri will have to check this)

 Suggestions: